maxbatur/EIP-Camel/README.md

 # EIP-Camel
-Enterprise Intrgration Patterns in the wild
+Enterprise Intergration Patterns in the wild